 Register of Vital Statistics, Records and Indexes: Maintains all Montmorency County births, deaths, and marriages.
 The Clerk's Office accepts applications and issues all marriage licenses, reviews and records all county births and death certificates, and issues certified copies as requested.

-Chief Election Officer: Supervises elections, receives and files county petitions, serves as a member of the County Election Committee, Clerk of the Election Scheduling Committee and the County Board of Canvassers.
+Chief Election Officer: Supervises elections, receives and files county petitions, serves as a member of the County Election Committee, and the clerk to the County Board of Canvassers.
 Tracks election results on election night for all Federal, State and County Elections.

 Clerk of the County Board of Commissioners: Attends all full Board meetings, takes minutes and is responsible for maintaining Board minutes.
 The Clerk is responsible for maintaining county expenditures and assists with county monthly claims, which are approved by the Board of Commissioners.
 All accounts payable checks and county payroll checks preparation, tax withholding, benefits payment and forms along with all necessary reports are done in the Clerk's office .